Woodland Dog Bite Lawyer

 Following these steps is essential since dog bites can have significant medical, legal, and financial consequences.
 Immediately after a dog bites or attacks:

 - Seek medical attention.
 The sooner you get treated, the less chance the injury will be infected.

 - Get the dog owner's name and contact information.

 - Get the names and contact information of anyone who witnessed the attack.

 - Report the attack to your local animal control agency and check their records for any prior assaults from the same dog.

 - Document all medical expenses associated with the treatment of your injuries.

-- Keep a record of all your accident-related things, including taking pictures of your injuries, conversations with the dog owner, expenses and paperwork.
+- Keep a record of all your accident-related things, including pictures of your injuries, conversations with the dog owner, expenses, and paperwork.

-Watch YouTube Video: How to Defend Against a Dog Attack.
-This video provides a few strategies on how to defend yourself against a dog attack.California Dog Bite Laws
+This video provides a few strategies for defending yourself against a dog attack.California Dog Bite Laws

 There are laws to protect victims and handle dogs that are considered dangerous.
-The state of California has strict liability laws that make dog owners liable for most dog bite injuries.
-The laws declare that a bite victim can sue for his or her injuries whether the owners knew their dogs had ever been vicious before.
-It doesn’t matter if the dog has never bitten anyone before.
-Owners cannot argue that they were not aware their dogs could be dangerous.
+California has strict liability laws make dog owners liable for most dog bite injuries.
+The laws declare that those bite victims can sue for damages whether the owners knew their dogs had ever been vicious.
+It doesn't matter if the dog has never bitten anyone before.
+Owners cannot argue that they were unaware their dogs could be dangerous.
 However, there are some limits to the law.
 The owner is only liable if: